greystate/Greystate-XSLT-Helpers/mediahelpers/README.md

 A common pattern on a web page is to have an image that changes on every page load, and to make that very easy, there's a simple change you can make to have that happen automatically.
 Just create a folder of images to choose from, and create a Media Picker property that points to the folder, so the editor can change it at will.
-Then put a simple `mode.random` on the apply-templates instruction:
+Then put a simple `media.random` on the apply-templates instruction:

 	<xsl:apply-templates select="imageFolder" mode="media.random" />